Looking for the BA Economics course details, subjects list, and syllabus?

 Critical thinking and problem skills, these skills are very important for all students to grow in life.

-And problem-solving skills help a lot grow your business, it also creates opportunities to grow yourself and your business, you can become a great leader.
+And problem-solving skills help a lot grow your business, it also creates opportunities to grow yourself and your business, and you can become a great leader.

 As a BA in Economics student, you must have these skills.